cathei/BakingSheet/README.md

 Note that `Id` column is already defined in base `SheetRow` class. `Id` is `string` by default, but you can change type.
 See [this section](#using-non-string-column-as-id) to use non-string type for `Id`.

-To represent collection of sheets, implement `SheetContainerBase` class.
+To represent collection of sheets, a document, let's create `SheetContainer` class inherits from `SheetContainerBase`.
 ```csharp
 public class SheetContainer : SheetContainerBase
 {